-Marketable securities consist of available-for-sale securities that are reported at fair value, with the related unrealized gains and losses included in accumulated other comprehensive income (loss), a component of stockholders' equity.
+Marketable securities consist of available-for-sale securities that are reported at fair value, with the related unrealized gains and losses included in accumulated other comprehensive income (loss).
 The Company values cash equivalents and marketable securities using quoted market prices or alternative pricing sources and models utilizing observable market inputs and, as such, classifies cash equivalents and marketable securities within Level 1 or Level 2.

 The Company holds a Level 3 liability associated with common stock warrants that were issued in connection with the Company's 2013 financing.
 The warrants are considered a liability and are valued using an option-pricing model, the inputs for which include the exercise price of the warrants, market price of the underlying common shares, expected term, volatility based on a group of the Company's peers and the risk-free rate corresponding to the expected term of the warrants.
-As of December 31, 2013, the Company also held a Level 3 liability associated with a forward contract which arose in connection with the Company's November 22, 2013 execution of an equity purchase agreement with certain investors.
-The agreement required the Company to issue a fixed number of shares of common stock and warrants to purchase common stock at a predetermined price of \$3.0 million provided the Company completes the listing of its common stock on a public stock exchange.
-The forward contract's fair value was determined upon execution as the difference between the present value of the equity proceeds to be received under the agreement less the fair value of the underlying securities.
-The forward contract liability was presented in the balance sheet as a component of accrued liabilities and was revalued at each reporting period until contract settlement which occurred on January 29, 2014.
-The fair value of the underlying common stock and warrants were valued using an option-pricing model, the inputs of which are similar to those used in the valuation of the Company's liability classified warrants.
-Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact to the estimated fair value of the warrants and forward contract liabilities.
+Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact to the estimated fair value of the warrants.